 - Timber frame construction and repair

-- Conservation and repair of stone and brickwork
+- Repair and maintenance of stone and brick structures.

-- Timber – its nature, decay, mechanism and remedial treatment
+- Timber – its nature, deterioration, mechanism and restorative therapy

-The fee of £710 for the Repair Course includes lectures and relevant papers, morning coffee, afternoon tea and coach travel to sites.
-It also covers the two-day tour, including overnight accommodation, transport, insurance and meals when travelling (accommodation in London is not provided).
+The Repair Course costs £710, which covers all lectures, essential papers, coffee and tea in the mornings and afternoons, and coach travel to the sites.
+It also covers the two-day excursion, which includes overnight lodging, transportation, insurance, and meals while on the road (accommodation in London is not provided).

 Course members will need to be able to climb scaffolding in some sites.
-Delegates who may require special access requirements are advised to contact the SPAB education team before booking.
+Delegates who may require specific access requirements are recommended to contact the SPAB education team before booking.

-For more information about the SPAB Repair Course or to make a booking please contact SPAB courses organiser Skye Dillon: 0207 456 0915 or email: [email protected] Alternatively, book online at http://www.spab.org.uk/spab-eventsawards/events.
+For further information about the SPAB Repair Course or to make a booking please contact SPAB courses organiser Skye Dillon: 0207 456 0915 or email: email@example.com.
+Alternatively, book online at http://www.spab.org.uk/spab-eventsawards/events.